Black Rock Forest: Land usage

 The forest is free and open to the public daily for hiking and mountain biking, but within strict rules in order to preserve its value as a research and educational facility.
 No motor vehicles other than those authorized by the forest are allowed on its roads, and then only within a 10 mph (16 km/h) speed limit.
-The forest closes at dusk daily; no camping is permitted except for occasional light-impact stays.
+The forest closes at dusk daily; no camping is permitted except for authorized research or Consortium education light-impact stays.
 Research plots, when clearly marked, are not to be disturbed.

 Hikers are asked to stay on marked trails and refrain from bushwhacking.
 Swimming and fishing are permitted only in Sutherland Pond and Mineral Springs Brook.
-Only members of the Black Rock Fish and Game Club are allowed to hunt in the forest during New York State firearm deer season in late fall; the forest is closed to the public during that period.
+Only members of the Black Rock Fish and Game Club are allowed to hunt in the forest during New York State firearm regular deer season in late fall; the forest is closed to the public during that period.